South Carolina Gamecocks football under Steve Spurrier: 2012 season

-However, South Carolina was set to face two more highly ranked teams, both on the road.
-At No. 9 LSU, the Gamecocks lost by two points, snapping their winning streak.
-Lattimore, tied for having the league's most rushing touchdowns with Johnny Manziel, also suffered a hip injury, which would limit him in the next game.
-At No. 3 Florida, South Carolina struggled with turnovers and suffered a blowout defeat, dropping to No. 17 in the country.
-South Carolina stopped their losing streak with a close home victory over Tennessee, though Lattimore sustained a "gruesome" season-ending knee injury.
-For their final conference matchup, the Gamecocks overcame rushing deficiencies to defeat Arkansas by eighteen points at home, their first time defeating the Razorbacks since 2008.
+However, against two more highly ranked teams, on the road, South Carolina's offense would "disappear".
+At No. 9 LSU, the Gamecocks "realized why the Tigers were preseason No. 1", losing their winning streak.
+At No. 3 Florida, with Lattimore mostly sidelined, South Carolina struggled with turnovers and suffered a blowout defeat.
+A fully returned Lattimore helped South Carolina end their losing streak with a close home victory over Tennessee, though he sustained a "gruesome" season-ending knee injury.
+Despite D. J. Swearinger by now drawing penalties due to his "reputation", his pick-six sealed the Gamecocks' first win against Arkansas since 2008.
 Although now out of the SEC race, the Gamecocks had a third consecutive eight-win season for the first time in school history.
-In the final home game, South Carolina pulled away late from FCS opponent Wofford and completed their first perfect season at Williams–Brice Stadium since 1987.
-However, Shaw sprained his foot in the victory.
-The Gamecocks ended the regular season with a trip to No. 12 Clemson, a game which set a record for combined wins between the two rivals.
-Under Thompson, South Carolina defeated the Tigers, making Spurrier the winningest coach in program history.
-Jadeveon Clowney had 4.5 sacks and set the school's single-season record with thirteen sacks.
-Leading one of the nation's best defenses, Clowney would finish the season with a plethora of honors, including unanimous all-American, All-America Player of the Year, Hendricks Award, SEC Defensive Player of the Year, and sixth in Heisman Trophy voting.
+At home, South Carolina pulled away late from FCS opponent Wofford, though Shaw sprained his ankle.
+The Gamecocks finished with a perfect home record and next had a top-15 matchup with Clemson (both for the first time since 1987).
+Backup quarterback Dylan Thompson and Clowney led a victory over the Tigers, making their head coach the winningest in program history.
+Clowney had 4.5 sacks and set the school's single-season record with thirteen sacks; leading one of the nation's best defenses, he would finish the season with a plethora of honors, including unanimous all-American, All-America Player of the Year, Hendricks Award, SEC Defensive Player of the Year, and sixth in Heisman Trophy voting.
 The Gamecocks were invited to the Outback Bowl to end the season, facing No. 19 Michigan.
 In the bowl game, South Carolina played both quarterbacks, Clowney made a tackle which shifted the game's momentum and propelled him to instant fame, and the Gamecocks defeated the Wolverines with a last-minute touchdown.
 Spurrier's third bowl victory with the Gamecocks was a school record.
-South Carolina finished the season with an 11–2 record and ranked No. 7 and No. 8 in the polls.
+South Carolina finished the season with an 11–2 record and ranked No. 7 and No. 8 in the polls, the highest final rankings in program history until then.